bloxstreet/support/appeals/pbanandblacklist.md

 ---

 # Staff Blacklist and Permanent Ban Appeal
-All information regarding Discord appeals can be found here!
+All information regarding staff blacklist & permanent ban appeals can be found here!
 Before you fill out an appeal, please read the requirements below.

 ## Requirements
 {: .text-red-300 }